Risley-Propagandist/Risley-Charter/README.md

 weeks.
 Copies of the Charter and By-Laws shall be made available to the general membership.
 At the fifth meeting of the new Kommittee for the spring semester, the Charter and By-Laws shall be reviewed.
 (Fall 1981, rev. Fall 1983)
+  4. **Calling the Question.** Motions to call the question may be made in either of two ways:

+    i. any member of Kommittee who has the floor may motion to call the question.
+In this case, the vote to call the question occurs immediately and without discussion.

+    ii.
+At any time, the Kommittee chair may motion to call the question.
+In this case, another Risley member in the room must second the motion, after which the vote to call the question happens immediately.

-  4. **Calling the Question.** All motions to call the question must be passed by a 2/3 vote.
+  All motions to call the question must be passed by a 2/3 vote.
 Any Risley member in the room may vote.
-(Spring 1985, rev. Fall 2006)
+(Spring 1985, rev. Fall 2006, rev. Spring 2015)
   5. **Tabling.** All motions to table a motion must be passed by a 2/3 vote.
 (Spring 1985, rev.
 Fall 2006)
   6. **Motions to table on allocations over $200 require only 2/5 vote.** (Fall 2004, rev. Fall